Chandrakanthck/PassForge/README.md

 # PassForge - Word-Based Password Generator

 ##  Overview
-**PassForge** is a Python-based password generator that transforms words into secure passwords.
+**PassForge** is a Python-based password generator that transforms words into passwords.
 Users can choose to generate **a fixed number of passwords** or **all possible passwords** based on input criteria.

 ## Features
 - [x] Custom base word input